Mayo College: Houses

-The senior houses are Ajmer, Bharatpur, Jaipur, Jodhpur, Kashmir and Rajasthan.
-The holding houses are Bikaner & Tonk, Colvin and Oman.
+The senior houses are Ajmer, Bharatpur, Jaipur, Jodhpur, Kashmir and Rajasthan, Bikaner & Tonk, Colvin.
+The holding house is Oman.
 The junior houses are Ajaypal, Durgadas and Prithviraj.

 Each house can accommodate 60–75 students, except for Oman which has a capacity of 120–130 students.

 Sports

-Mayo College has some of the best sporting facilities among the top boarding schools of India.
-There are facilities for students and staff consisting of playing fields for football and hockey and a cricket ground with a view of the Aravali Hills and an old red sandstone pavilion.
+Mayo College has sporting facilities afor students and staff consisting of playing fields for football and hockey and a cricket ground with a view of the Aravali Hills and an old red sandstone pavilion.

 Horse riding was discontinued after Independence and revived again in 1993 with ten horses.
 Today, Mayo College has more than 60 horses and close to 250 boys and girls are trained.
 Mayo has ten polo players who practice at the Sawai Man Singh II polo ground.
 Students are trained in events like Show Jumping, Pig Sticking, Tent Pegging, Dressage, etc. Mayo College has participated in national level polo competitions and produced players like Himmat Singh Bedla, Nagender Singh, Pratap Singh, Sarveshwar Singh, Dhruv Singh.
 The school participated in the SUPA International Polo Tournament held in the UK in 2008.
 Mayo College actively participates in the Jodhpur polo season and the Delhi Horse Show.

 Squash players may choose between the modern glass-backed courts or the historic Fanshawe courts, open to the sky.
-Mayo College has a nine-hole golf course which was built recently.
-It also has many basketball courts.
+The school has many basketball courts.

 There is a standard 400m running track.
 Athletics is one of the major seasonal and coaching sports.

-Tennis is one of the most popular sports in Mayo College.
 The Junior School and Senior School boys regularly play tennis in the evening as a daily routine throughout the year.
 There are around 11 tennis courts on the campus.
 There are five all-weather synthetic courts and two clay courts in the senior school.
 The junior school has four clay courts.

 The gymnasium has a permanent instructor and trainer.
 It attracts approximately 40 boys every afternoon.
 It is equipped with modern stations, free weights, treadmills and stands.

-Shooting has become a major sport here.
-The 10m shooting range is one of the best ranges available at any school in India.
-The college owns imported rifles and pistols and has experienced coaches.
-Mayo has participated and won medals at national level tournaments.
+There is a 10m shooting range.
+The college owns imported rifles and pistols and has coaches.
+Mayo has participated and won medals at various IPSC's and national level tournaments.

+Mayo College has a 9 hole Golf Course which was built in the early 2005 and has a coaching facility making the polo ground double as a driving range.